eyedeekay/sam-forwarder/USAGE.md

   -samport string
     	SAM port (default "7656")
   -save
-    	Use saved file and persist tunnel(If false, tunnel will not persist after program is stopped. (default true) -udp
+    	Use saved file and persist tunnel(If false, tunnel will not persist after program is stopped.
+  -udp
     	UDP mode(true or false)
   -zeroin